Carlos Correa's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Carlos Correa.

-Carlos Correa is a professional baseball shortstop and third baseman currently playing for the Houston Astros in MLB.
-Originally drafted first overall by the Astros in 2012, he previously played for the Minnesota Twins.
-Correa is from Puerto Rico.
+Carlos Correa is a Puerto Rican professional baseball player, currently a shortstop and third baseman for the Houston Astros in MLB.
+He was drafted first overall by the Astros in 2012.
+Before returning to Houston, Correa also played for the Minnesota Twins.
+He is a prominent figure in Major League Baseball.

 On July 5, 2015, Carlos Correa became the first player since 1914 to record five games with a minimum of three hits and a home run in 25 plate appearances since his debut.

-1991: Jeff Bagwell Rookie of the Year Award
+1991: Jeff Bagwell wins Rookie of the Year Award

-In 1991, Jeff Bagwell won a Rookie of the Year award; Carlos Correa was the first Astro to win the award since Bagwell.
+In 1991, Jeff Bagwell won a Rookie of the Year award.

 In 2011, Carlos Correa appeared at the PG BCS Under-18 Finals and East Coast Professional Showcase.
-His performance at the PG World and National Showcases earned him a spot in the Aflac-PG All-American Game, where he was named Rawlings' Defensive Player of the Year.
-He also appeared in the PG WBAA World Championships.
+His performance at the PG World and National Showcases promoted him to the top of his class, earning him a spot in the Aflac-PG All-American Game, where he was named Rawlings' Defensive Player of the Year.
+He closed the year with an appearance in the PG WBAA World Championships.

-In 2012, Carlos Correa was selected as the MVP in the Víctor Pellot Excellence Tournament.
-At the 2012 PG World Showcase, he set a PG record with a 97-miles per hour throw across the infield.
-He also signed with the University of Miami after graduating from the PRBAHS.
+In 2012, Carlos Correa was selected the MVP in the Víctor Pellot Excellence Tournament.
+At the 2012 PG World Showcase, he established a PG record with a 97-miles per hour throw across the infield.
+After graduating from the PRBAHS, Correa signed a letter of commitment with the University of Miami.

-In 2013, Carlos Correa was ranked the top prospect in the Astros' farm system, was selected the team's Player of the Month, and became the youngest player selected to play in the 2013 Midwest League All-Star Game.
-He was also selected by popular vote to complete the World Team in the All-Star Futures Game.
+In 2013, Carlos Correa was ranked the top prospect in the Astros' farm system and became the youngest player selected to play in the 2013 Midwest League All-Star Game, where he represented the Western Division All-Stars.
+He also became the first player in the history of the All-Star Futures Game to be selected by popular vote to complete the World Team.

 On July 5, 2015, Carlos Correa became the first player since 1914 to record five games with a minimum of three hits and a home run in 25 plate appearances since his debut.